Pelvic Prolapse Do’s and Don’ts: A Guide to Better Pelvic Health

 Do: Maintain a Healthy Weight

 Maintaining a healthy weight plays an essential role in managing prolapse symptoms.
-Excess weight can put additional pressure on your pelvic floor, worsening your condition.
-By keeping your weight in check, you can alleviate this strain and improve your overall health.
+Excess weight puts additional pressure on your pelvic floor, which can worsen your condition.
+Keeping your weight in check helps alleviate that strain and supports your overall health.

 Do’s Don’ts